 You may meet some of the locals along the way, the water dragons sunning themselves on the rocks.

 Along the pathway, you will come across silver sculptures embedded into the rocks – lookout for the palm trees, shells, surfers, fish, octopus and many more objects, a great way to keep children occupied and informed as you walk along.

 If you are a keen snorkeler or scuba diver, Shelly Beach is a popular spot as the water is shallow and there is abundant marine life to see.

 If you want a great cup of coffee, breakfast or lunch there is no better place than the recently opened Boat House.
 It can be very busy on weekends and we recommend arriving early or be prepared to queue.

 Shelly Beach is one of our favourite spots when we are back home on the Northern Beaches of Sydney.
 Follow on Pinterest too.

 Don’t leave Western Australia without seeing Cable Beach, in Broome in North Western Australia, is a 22 kilometre-long stretch of pure white sand, set against a backdrop of red ochre cliffs and fringed by the turquoise waters of the Indian Ocean.
 The contrasts of the vivid colours are soul-stirring and I think that this alone is what makes this beach one of the top beaches in Australia.

-One of the biggest drawcards to Cable Beach are the simply spectacular sunsets over the Indian Ocean.
+One of the biggest drawcards to Cable Beach is the simply spectacular sunsets over the Indian Ocean.
 You can drive your 4WD right onto the sand for sunset drinks and aperitifs whilst watching the spectacle of the colourful light show of the sunset and the camel safaris along the beach.